Passage-Chain/admin-staking-site/README.md

 To develop locally you will have to connect a Leap wallet to the locally running chain.
 Simply open up the Leap app, click the chain dropdown, and then the `+` sign.
 Then fill out the fields according to the screenshot below.

 ![Leap](./public/leap-setup.png)

+Additionally navigate to the `setup/configs/localnet.ts` to find mnemonics for the accounts that are pre-funded with testnet tokens.